FurkanEdizkan/Git-Version-Control-Tutorial/README.md

   Changing git history is always dangerous and causes data loss if not handled properly.

-  Rebasing takes a branch's base commit with its following commits, changes its base position to an other commit, and applies them to the changed position.
+  Rebasing takes a branch's base commit with its following commits, changes its base position to another commit, and applies them to the changed position.

   It is a controversy if git history should be edited.
 Git history shows every change done during the production process, keeping it clear and understandable will help in almost every case.